Stephanie Kay Nutrition

 8. Return the baking dish to the oven for a final 5-10 minutes until cheese has melted and is slightly golden.

-9. Remove from the oven, allow to cool slightly, and serve with a sprinkle of fresh coriander and spring onion as desired.
+9. Remove from the oven, allow to cool slightly, and serve with a sprinkle of fresh cilantro and spring onion as desired.

 Nutrition